How to Win Friends & Influence People by Dale Carnegie

 - Criticism is futile

-- Hurts pride & sense of importance
+- Hurts pride and sense of importance

-- Puts them on the defensive
+- Puts people on the defensive

-- Creates resentment rather than change
+- Creates resentment instead of change

 - Avoid insincere flattery

-- #1 reason → People desire to feel important
+- People want to feel important

-- Don’t preach
+- Don’t preach or lecture

-Six Ways to Make People Like You
+Make People Like You

-- Do thoughtful, selfless things for others
+- Do thoughtful, selfless things

 - Genuine interest builds real friendships